 Project support for expanding and enhancing access to information in the public domain

-or alternative: Strong policy, programme and project support for expanding and enhancing public access to information
+or alternative: Strong policy, programme and project support for expanding and enhancing public access to information, including through incentives for the adoption of open licensing models.

-.

-Enhance international solidarity to promote exchange of experiences and research within and across nations and regions.
+Enhance international solidarity to promote exchange of experiences and research within and across nations and regions in the context of information and knowledge societies.

-Youth-focused and pro-poor initiatives that emphasize the role of information-based development oriented entrepreneurial activities.
+initiatives focused on youth, elderly and the poor that emphasize the role of information-based development entrepreneurial activities.

-Center of Technology and Society, Civil Society: initiatives focused on youth, elderly and the poor that emphasize the role of information-based development entrepreneurial activities.
+Center of Technology and Society, Civil Society: Youth-focused and pro-poor iinitiatives focused on youth, elderly and the poor that emphasize the role of information-based development oriented entrepreneurial activities.

-Information literacy emphasized as a core element of all formal, non-formal and life-long learning initiatives.
+Media and Information literacy as a core element of all formal, non-formal and life-long learning initiatives.

-Center of Technology and Society, Civil Society: Media and Information literacy as a core element of all formal, non-formal and life-long learning initiatives.
+Center of Technology and Society, Civil Society: Media and Information literacy emphasized as a core element of all formal, non-formal and life-long learning initiatives.

-Russian Federation, Government: Media and Information literacy as a core element of all formal, non-formal and life-long learning initiatives.
+Russian Federation, Government: Media and Information literacy as a core element of all formal, non-formal and life-long learning initiatives to ensure competent access to information and knowledge.

-[New Pillar] Russian Federation, Government:
+Information literacy emphasized as a core element of all formal, non-formal and life-long learning initiatives to promote healthy ageing and foster independent living solutions for the aged and the impaired.

+[New Pillar] Russian Federation, Government: The long term preservation of digital information must become an inalienable part of cultural, educational, research and information policy, and the policy of information society and knowledge societies building.

 National efforts undertaken to promote access to development content – accessibility standards, accessible and inclusive ICTs, multilingual/culturally diverse content and tools.

+Strong commitment to creating, developing and supporting sustainable multi-purpose community public access points providing affordable or free-of-charge access for all citizens to ICTs

-Center of Technology and Society, Civil Society: Strong commitment to creating, developing and supporting sustainable multi-purpose community public access points providing affordable or free-of-charge access for all citizens to ICTs
+Center of Technology and Society, Civil Society: Strong commitment to creating, developing and supporting sustainable multi-purpose community public access points providing affordable or free-of-charge access for all citizens to ICTs, as well as improved infrastructure, with universal coverage, under fair and equitable terms.

-[New Pillar] Center of Technology and Society, Civil Society :
+[New Pillar] Center of Technology and Society, Civil Society : The preservation user rightsprotection of privacy, freedom of expression, and other human rights , that are fundamental for the existence of an ecosystem that is enabling of unfettered access to information and knowledge., such as privacy, freedom of expression, and other human rights.

+Continue the ongoing multi-stakeholder consultative and participatory processes for creating a post-2015 strategy, linking the Action Line C3 Access to Information to the post-2015 development agenda.

-[New Pillar] Center of Technology and Society, Civil Society :
+[New Pillar] Center of Technology and Society, Civil Society : Support of Open Government initiatives

 3. Targets

-All Governments undertaking efforts to support expansion of public domain, accessibility of public information services and products through the use of FOSS, open data and open solutions.
+Governments to undertake necessary efforts to support expansion of public domain, accessibility of public information services and products through the use of FOSS, open data and open solutions.

 Indicator: Relevant national policies implemented.

-Center of Technology and Society, Civil Society: Governments to undertake necessary efforts to support expansion of public domain, accessibility of public information services and products through the use of FOSS, open data and open solutions
+Center of Technology and Society, Civil Society: All Governments to undertake necessary ing efforts to support expansion of public domain, accessibility of public information services and products through the use of FOSS, open data and open solutions

 Uruguay, Government: